-Despite this, in the baseline setup, where principals can use both APE and RPE to separate their agents' exposure to industry and idiosyncratic risks, contractual externalities do not have welfare impact, ie., the equilibrium outcome and the planner's solution coincide.
-However, contractual externalities have welfare changing implications when there are informational frictions restricting the principals' ability to separate the two types of risks.
-The arrival of a new technological innovation, a phenomenon that often triggers industry boom and bust cycles is one important case.
-In reality absolute performances of CEOs are often measured by their firms' individual stock prices and the industry benchmark corresponds to the industry stock index.
-The hype around the new technology often causes a run up in all stock prices in the industry, without revealing the underlying industry productivity, eg, the dot.com boom in 1990s.
+the second leads to too much effort provision.
+Despite this, in the baseline setup, where principals can use both APE and RPE to separate their agents' exposure to industry and idiosyncratic risks, contractual externalities do not have welfare impact, ie, the equilibrium outcome and the planner's solution coincide.

+In reality, there are often frictions that restrict the principals' ability to separate the industry and idiosyncratic risks using APE and RPE.
+In these situations, contractual externalities have welfare changing implications because principals put too much weight on one contracting instrument relative to the other, triggering the feedback loop mentioned earlier.
+One situation where information frictions arise naturally about industry and firm level productivities is the arrival of a new technological innovation.
+In practice absolute performances of CEOs are often measured by their firms' individual stock prices and the industry benchmark corresponds to the industry stock index.
+The hype around the new technology often causes a run up in all stock prices in the industry, without revealing the underlying industry productivity, eg, the dot com boom in 1990s.
 The hype washes out when comparing individual firms' stock prices with the industry stock index.
 Hence, this type of information friction does not affect RPE but makes APE a noisy contractual instrument.
-As a result, principals rely more heavily on RPE less on APE, creating welfare changing effects of contractual externalities.
+As a result, principals rely more heavily on RPE but less on APE, creating welfare changing effects of contractual externalities.

-If the expected industry productivity is high, eg, during a boom, a principal in order to reap the high productivity benefit would like to elicit high effort from her agent by increasing incentives.
+In the presence of such informational frictions, if the expected industry productivity is high, eg, during a boom, a principal, in order to reap the high productivity benefit, would like to elicit high effort from her agent by increasing incentives.
 Since APE is noisy, she relies more on RPE relative to the second best, which triggers a rat race among agents to exert effort and causes excessive industry risk exposure for principals.
 By contrast, if the expected industry productivity is low, eg, during a recession, the principal would like to reduce her agent's effort.
 Once again since APE is noisy, she reduces RPE instead.
 Relative to the second best, this triggers a race to the bottom to exert effort and generates too little industry risk.
 In this case, the planner can improve the total welfare by making RPE countercyclical: enforcing lower (higher) RPE during booms (busts).
 The model, therefore, offers some empirical predictions and policy guidance on managerial pay.
-For example, it predicts that excessive investment and risk-taking is more likely in an industry where principals are risk-averse; the industry-wide productivity is expected to be high and volatile; and APE is noisy.
-This is more likely to be true in emerging industries as opposed to mature ones where there is less uncertainty about the industry productivity.
-Hence, it is relatively more important to have close supervision of excessive risk-taking in emerging industries with high expected productivities.
+For example, it predicts that excessive investment and risk-taking is more likely in an industry where principals are riskaverse; the industry-wide productivity is expected to be high and volatile; and APE is noisy.
+This is more likely to be true in emerging industries or industries experiencing large technological shocks as opposed to mature ones where there is less uncertainty about the industry productivity.
+Hence, it is relatively more important to have close supervision of excessive risk-taking in industries with large positive technological shocks.

 The mechanism described above leads to inefficiency in systemic but not in idiosyncratic risk taking.
-To show this, in Section 6.3, we let productivity shocks to be correlated rather than common across projects.
-As productivity shocks become less correlated, agents become less motivated to match the industry average effort since they cannot remove from their compensation exposure to the idiosyncratic component of the productivity shocks by matching their peers.
+To show this, in Section 7.1, we let productivity shocks to be correlated rather than common across projects.
+As productivity shocks become less correlated, agents become less motivated to match the industry average effort since they cannot remove the exposure to the idiosyncratic component of the productivity shocks from their compensation by doing so.
 When the productivity shocks are completely idiosyncratic, there is no feedback loop between individual and industry average effort.
-This unique prediction on inefficient procyclical systemic risk taking is well supported by the data.
-For example, Hoberg and Phillips (2010) find that boom-bust cycles are more likely in industries with many firms and when the common industry productivity shocks are volatile and difficult to predict.
-Bhattacharyya and Purnananda (2011) have documented between 2000 and 2006, the period of financial industry boom, idiosyncratic risks have dropped by almost half while systemic risks have doubled among US commercial banks.
-That is, the potentially excessive risk-taking during the boom period is found to be correlated among firms in the same industry.
+This unique prediction on inefficient procyclical systemic (as opposed to idiosyncratic) risk taking is well supported by the data.